Agnes Creek – First Free Camping

 Agnes Creek is a huge free campground on Stuart Highway with a lot of “dirt” available for camping.
 It is located 320 km from Coober Pedy and 370 km from Alice Springs.
 Desert nights can be really cold, so making a fire is a must.
 The only thing in Agnes Creek was that because it is a busy stop for camping no firewood is available.
 The best thing is to get to the car and drive a kilometre north or south to get the firewood.

 Agnes Creek was obviously dried out.
 We were thinking how safe it is to stay in places like this but there were other people as well so we did not feel alone.
 Marius could even have a bowls game with an elderly man at the next caravan.

-First time during this trip we experienced a fantastic feeling of freedom, and also my appreciation for the beautiful surrounding nature grew rapidly.
-And add to it nice and talkative people and the possibility of smoky campfire in the evening.
+The first time during this trip we experienced a fantastic feeling of freedom, and also my appreciation for the beautiful surrounding nature grew rapidly.
+And add to it nice and talkative people and the possibility of a smoky campfire in the evening.
 The nights in remote areas, where stars are touching the top of your head, are priceless.